acmutd/hackportal/pages/hackerpacks/Components/README.md

 ## Sidebar Generation

 The sidebar will display `h1` and `h2` headings, with the `h2` tags nested under their respective `h1` tag.
 This will differ in generation methods based on how you generate your main content.
-Currently, hackportal only supports markdown heading parsing.
+The sidebar is automatically generated if content is either rendered from Markdown or from Notion.
 If the `mainContent` attribute is set to `markdown`, the sidebar will be generated based on `# [main headings]` and `## [subheadings]` as the `h1` and `h2` tags.

-Due to the Notion renderer generating random tag names, the navigation sidebar will be unavaliable for Notion page renders.
-For the hardcoded HTML option, you will need to manually define the sidebar in the `sidebar-content.json` file.
+If the `mainContent` attribute is set to `notion`, the sidebar will be generated based on Notion's `Heading 1` and `Heading 2` blocks.

 **NOTE**: The markdown page should contain a main heading (`# [heading name]`) first to generate the sidebar correctly as subheadings are nested under the main headings.

+Unfortunately, there is no good way to read hardcoded HTML and generate a sidebar, so custom HTML pages will need to modify the `sidebar-content.json` file to generate a working sidebar.